BioTheWolff/SSO-auth-server/README.md

 2. Setup the database.
 As for now, there is only a process described in [create_env.sql](install/create_env.sql) (which can be customised and then run, or even run in CLI, that's your choice)
 3. Rename the config file (`mv /includes/config.example.php /includes/config.php`), then customise it.
 For that, you will need a few info:
     - Database information: system (mysql, psql, etc), hostname, database, table, username and finally password.
-    - RSA keypair: You will need to generate a keypair (which can easily be done with openssl, by the way).
-Default is RSA, feel free to go into the `SSOController` to change algorithm
+    - A keypair: You will need to generate a keypair (which can easily be done with openssl, by the way).
+Default is ES256 (ECDSA 256), feel free to to change the algorithm in the config file
     - SSO server hostname: Basically, the URL your server will be at (i.e. `accounts.example.com`).
 Used as a verifier for brokers because it is used as an issuer claim in JWTs
     - The accepted brokers into the SSO auth (you will understand just below what a broker is)